January 10, 2022

 - MAS is working in tandem with the Accounting and Corporate Regulatory Authority (ACRA) to introduce new legislative amendments in relation to the conduct of meetings – to provide legal certainty about safe distancing measures.

 - Investors are urged to use all alternative ways available to participate in meetings, especially by virtual means.
-MAS has further released separate guidance on social distancing within financial services, which includes encouraging reduced traffic at customer-facing locations and cancelling or deferring physical events.
+MAS has further released separate guidance on social distancing within financial services, which includes encouraging reduced traffic at customer-facing locations and canceling or deferring physical events.